278th Armored Cavalry Regiment: Formation of predecessor units

-The Third Brigade of the Tennessee Militia was absorbed into the National Guard of the United States on 25 March 1887 as the 3rd Tennessee Infantry Regiment with headquarters in Knoxville.
-1st Battalion was located in Knoxville, and 2d Battalion was located in Chattanooga.
-In the spring of 1898, the 1st and 2d Battalions were consolidated to form the 6th Tennessee Infantry Regiment.
-Between 18 and 20 May 1898, the 6th Infantry was re-designated as the Third Tennessee Volunteer Infantry Regiment.
+The Third Brigade of the Tennessee Militia was absorbed into the National Guard of the United States on 25 March 1887 as the 3rd Infantry Regiment, with headquarters in Knoxville.
+The 1st Battalion was located in Knoxville, and the 2nd Battalion was located in Chattanooga.
+In the spring of 1898, the battalions were consolidated to form the 6th Infantry Regiment.
+Between 18 and 20 May 1898, the 6th Infantry was re-designated as the 3rd Tennessee Volunteer Infantry Regiment..

 Spanish–American War

-The Third Tennessee was mustered into federal service 18–20 May 1898 at Camp Dewy, Nashville for the War with Spain.
-The Third Tennessee was deployed to Tampa, Florida and later returned and mustered out of federal service at Anniston, Alabama, on 31 January 1899.
+The 3rd Tennessee was mustered into federal service from 18–20 May 1898 at Camp Dewy, Nashville, for the war with Spain.
+The 3rd Tennessee was deployed to Tampa, Florida, and later mustered out of federal service at Anniston, Alabama, on 31 January 1899.
 It was reorganized in Knoxville in the Tennessee National Guard as the 6th Infantry Regiment.
-Five years later, the 6th Infantry Regiment was re-designated once again as the Third Infantry Regiment in 1903.
+In 1903, the 6th Infantry Regiment was redesignated once again as the 3rd Infantry Regiment.

 Mexican Punitive Expedition

-On 3 July 1916, the Third Infantry Regiment was mustered into federal service at Nashville and deployed to Eagle Pass, Texas, to take part in the Army's pursuit of the Mexican bandit Francisco (Pancho) Villa along the Mexican and US Border.
+On 3 July 1916, the 3rd Infantry Regiment was mustered into federal service at Nashville and deployed to Eagle Pass, Texas, to take part in the Army's pursuit of the Mexican bandit Francisco "Pancho" Villa along the Mexico-U.S. border.
 They returned home and were mustered out of federal service on 14 March 1917.